Reset

 cd ~/workspace/ndfclab/ansible

-ansible-playbook -i hosts.stage.yml reset_fabric.yml
+ansible-playbook -i hosts.stage.yml reset.yml

 Upon a successful run of the playbook your output should look as follows: